geeknerd/geeknerd.github.io/_posts/2017-10-26-mint-setup.md

 The directory to put the folders is under ```C:\Users\[Windows_User]\AppData\Local\lxss\home\[Linux_User]```

-I had a hard time finding the directory under my machine I don't know why, but with the help of [Everything](https://www.voidtools.com/){:target="_blank"} it's much easier to locate almost any file in your machine.
+I had a hard time finding the directory under my machine I don't know why, but with the help of [Everything](https://www.voidtools.com/){:target="_blank"}, it's much easier to locate almost any file on your machine.

 #### Chinese Character Fonts Setting
 Turns out the support for Chinese character is not perfect under Linux Mint.
 One font I found quite eyecandy is [Overpass](http://overpassfont.org/){:target="_blank"}, an open source project.
 There are a couple of extra settings to bypass the fonts set by the system or the theme.